 In the event that a third party makes a bona fide offer to purchase substantially all of the corporation's outstanding stock, the Secretary shall provide a written notice to all stockholders specifying the name of the purchaser, the consideration payable per share and a summary of the material terms of such proposed purchase.
 If stockholders owning at least seventy five percent (75%) of the outstanding shares accept such offer (the "Initial Sellers"), they may send a written notice to the other stockholders (the "Drag-Along Sellers") informing them that the deal has been accepted (the "Drag-Along Notice").
-Upon receipt of a Drag-Along Notice, each Drag-Along Seller shall be obligated to (i) sell all of its shares, free of any encumbrance, in the transaction contemplated by the Drag-Along Notice on the same terms and conditions as the Initial Sellers (including payment of its Pro Rata Share of all costs associated with such transaction), and (ii) otherwise take all necessary action to cause the consummation of such transaction, including voting its shares in favor of such transaction and not exercising any appraisal rights in connection therewith.
+Upon receipt of a Drag-Along Notice, each Drag-Along Seller shall be obligated to (i) sell all of its shares, free of any encumbrance, in the transaction contemplated by the Drag-Along Notice on the same terms and conditions as the Initial Sellers (including payment of its Pro Rata Share of all costs associated with such transaction), and (ii) otherwise take all necessary action to cause the consummation of such transaction therewith.
 Each Drag-Along Seller further agrees to take all actions (including executing documents) in connection with consummation of the proposed transaction as may reasonably be requested of it by the Initial Sellers.